-ECCC.
+- 4. Under the Internal Rules, a "Victim" is a natural person who has suffered harm as a result of the commission of any crime within the jurisdiction of the ECCC.
 Any Victim may file a complaint with the Co-Prosecutors pursuant to Internal Rule 49(2).
-A "Civil Party" is a Victim whose application to become a Civil Party has been declared admissible by the Co-Investigating Judges or the Pre-Trial Chamber.

-- 5. Internal Rule 23(1) provides that the purpose of Civil Party action is to: - a) Participate in criminal proceedings against those responsible for crimes within the jurisdiction of the ECCC by supporting the prosecution; and b) Allow Victors to sub- ll still and the supervised statement of the supervised - b) Allow Victims to seek collective and moral reparations. - 6.
+A "Civil Party" is a Victim whose application to become a Civil Party has been declared admissible by the Co-Investigating Judges or the Pre-Trial Chamber. - 5.
+Internal Rule 23(1) provides that the purpose of Civil Party action is to: - a) Participate in criminal proceedings against those responsible for crimes within the jurisdiction of the ECCC by supporting the prosecution; and - b) Allow Victims to seek collective and moral reparations. - 6.
 Accordingly, for a Victim to be admissible as Civil Party in the current proceedings as opposed to Complainants they must demonstrate specific standing, or locus standi.